TristanCacqueray/tristancacqueray.github.io/content/mitadi-web.md

 ![web-uplink](media/web-uplink.png)
 :::

-- **Backlinks** are normal links that points to a given note, displayed at the bottom of the page.
+- **Backlinks** are normal links that points to the current note, displayed at the bottom of the page.
 - **Table of Content** is the list of heading, which must be linkable standalone to refer to a specific part of a note.
-- **Tags** are another way to group note, they are also displayed at the bottom of the page.
+- **Tags** are another way to group notes, they are also displayed at the bottom of the page.

 I'm presently using a tool named `emanote` to generate the HTML files, as explained in this [[website|page]].